EU slaps economic sanctions on Belarus over rights breaches | Politics

 The EU has gradually ratcheted up sanctions since Lukashenko — dubbed the last dictator in Europe — won a sixth term last August in elections the bloc called fraudulent.

+Independent political analyst Alexander Klaskouski told the Associated Press that the economic sanctions “are much stricter and more painful than the previous measures, which consisted only of blacklists of Belarusian officials and had practically no effect on Lukashenka's behavior.''
+He said the EU imposed the sanctions despite fears the measures “could push Belarus towards Russia and make Lukashenko easy prey for the Kremlin.”
+German Foreign Minister Heiko Maas said earlier that the economic sanctions would take aim at ''economic areas that are of particular significance for Belarus and for the regime's income.”
 That provoked an angry reaction from Belarus, with the country's foreign ministry saying they would hurt ordinary people and “border on the declaration of an economic war.”
-The ministry warned the country would be forced to take retaliatory measures that would hurt Western companies.
+The ministry warned the that the country would be forced to take retaliatory measures that would hurt Western companies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)